-The Johns Hopkins University does not discriminate on the basis of race, color, gender, religion, sexual orientation, national or ethnic origin, age, disability, marital status, or veteran status in any student program or activity administered by the University or regarding admissions or employment.
+The Johns Hopkins University does not discriminate based on race, color, gender, religion, sexual orientation, national or ethnic origin, age, disability, marital status, or veteran status in any student program or activity administered by the University or regarding admissions or employment.
 The University provides appropriate, necessary, and reasonable accommodation to qualified students, faculty, and staff who are disabled.